kalabaster33/hangman/README.md

 This project was created as a final project for Harvard's CS50p course and is not currently accepting contributions.
 However, feel free to use the code for educational purposes or to suggest improvements.

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is under no licensing.
+Anyone can use the code as they like.